 - Founding member of the Women and Infants Hospital Patient and Family Advisory Committee.
 Only patient representative on the W&I Board of Director’s Quality Committee.

 - Served as Co-chair, American Heart Association, Rhode Island Chapter’s Women and Heart Disease Committee.

 - Served on National Board of Directors, Adult Congenital Heart Association

 - Human Resource Manager at a major medical center.
 Recruited, hired, and counseled staff.
-Designed and taught management and community service programs related to employment, career development and personal growth.
+Designed and taught management and community service programs.

 - Graduate Upsala College.
 (You’ll have to trust her on this one – Upsala went bankrupt in 1995 leaving Rudy with no alma mater.)

-- 6th Grade – a banner year – Citizenship Award recipient, Writing Contest winner, correctly guessed the number of Cheerios in the jar at the annual PTA Fun Fair.
+- 6th Grade – a banner year – received citizenship award, writing contest winner, correctly guessed the number of Cheerios in the jar at the annual PTA Fun Fair!